hgrosselindemann/hgrosselindemann.github.io/_pages/research.md

 # Marine Carbon Dioxide Removal

 In my PhD, I am investigating ocean-based methods for carbon dioxide removal using a full earth system model.
 We currently apply large scale ocean alkalinity enhancement to the surface ocean from 2026 onwards until 2500.
 Our focus is on the spatio-temporal evolution of additional carbon uptake and the efficiency of the approach.
 We also examine large scale climate effects such on circulation or warming patterns.
+We put a focus on the role of carbon cycle feedbacks within the whole earth system and interactions between the ocean, the atmosphere and the land biosphere.
+OAE is discussed as a way to mitigate ocean acidification, which we investigate with a comprehensive earth system model.

 # Marine Heatwaves